poanetwork/blockscout-terraform/README.md

 You will also need the following information for the installer:

 - A unique prefix to use for provisioned resources (5 alphanumeric chars or less)
-- A password to use for the RDS database
+- A password to use for the RDS database (at least 8 characters long)
 - The name of a IAM key pair to use for EC2 instances, if you provide a name which already exists it will be used, otherwise it will be generated for you.